vikramriyer/vikramriyer.github.io/_pages/truth.md

 - Take one step at a time but keep the bigger picture in mind
 - Surround yourself with people who challenge you and are equally smart or better

+> We mostly call BS on all that's said above because they seem like common sense, very simple and almost doable by anyone.
+In addition to this, people want to hear "how to do something" rather than figuring out themselves which is the meat, actually.

 There are many such people who have the same things to say which is IMO the truth.
 It is ones expectation that disappoints him/her when they hear the truth.

-People expect trick and tips and short-cuts and magic formulae, etc which do not exist.
+People expect trick and tips and short-cuts and magic formulae, etc that do not exist, FORTUNATELY!
+Phew...